openaustralia/morph/app/views/documentation/tutorial.md

 Victory!

-Now that we’ve found our first member, we want to collect their
+Now that you’ve found your first member, you want to collect their
 *title*, *electorate*, *party*, and the *url for their individual page*.
 Let’s start with the title.